dftaiwo/bp-workshop/README.md

     )
 ```

 6. Let's test the app by uploading an image.
 Right now, the app will return a JSON response with the image description.

+**Two key thngs to note:**
+- Remember, since we are using hot-reload, you don't need to restart the server.
-Since the prompt is "Describe the image", you can upload any image (of a car, a crowd, a street, a blood pressure reading etc) to see a description of it.
+- Since the prompt is "Describe the image", you can upload any image (of a car, a crowd, a street, a blood pressure reading etc) to see a description of it.
 There are images in the `static/images/readings` folder to test with.
 Here's an example of a random image:

 ![Example Image](./static/images/screenshots/step_2_complete.jpg)